 Guidelines for Visiting St. Lawrence Health

-St. Lawrence Health has updated its masking and visitation guidance, following the end of the COVID-19 Public Health Emergency Declaration by the U.S. Department of Health and Human Services on May 11, 2023.
+St. Lawrence Health updated its masking guidance following the end of the COVID-19 Public Health Emergency Declaration by the U.S. Department of Health and Human Services on May 11, 2023.
 As was the practice before the COVID-19 pandemic, masking may continue in certain high-risk areas, including areas serving immunocompromised patients.
 Those areas will have signage explaining that masking remains mandatory.

 - Visiting hours for all SLH hospital inpatient units are:

 - Gouverneur Hospital: 9:00am - 8:00pm

 - Emergency Departments will permit One (1) Visitor with a patient receiving care in the Emergency Department with no restrictions regarding visiting hours.

 - Birthing Center allows two support persons (same two from start to discharge) allowed to stay with mom.
 Allow four visitors per day with only two visiting at a time.
 Visiting is from 1pm-8pm.
 No visitors under age 12.

 - Patients undergoing same-day procedures may be accompanied to the facility by a companion for pre-procedure (surgery) and post-procedure (surgery).
 Pediatric patients undergoing procedures may have up to two (2) Support Persons.

 - The Visitor must remain masked at all times and must maintain social distancing and hand hygiene as outlined in this policy.

 Visitor: an individual, 12 years of age or older that is able to visit with a patient within the SLH defined visitation hours.
 A Visitor may also be defined as a guest, one that makes formal visits of inspection and/or support of services.

 Support Person: an individual, 18 years of age or older and are essential to patient care.
 They include: